gillian-guide/gillian-guide.github.io/docs/en/downgrading/downgrading-the-game.md

 ## Downgrading the savefile

-If you've already started playing on the Complete Edition (1.2.0.59), you may want to downgrade your savefile.
+If you've already started playing on the Complete Edition, you may want to downgrade your savefile.

 ### Instructions